zompi2/UE4EnhancedCodeFlow/README.md

 The Changelog has been put into this file: **[Changelog.txt](Changelog.txt)**

 ## **IMPORTANT**
+Version `3.0.0` will probably break code and Blueprint nodes from previous version.
+Update with caution!
+Version `2.1.2` can be found on a separate branch here: **Legacy-2.1**

 Version `2.0.0` will probably break Blueprint nodes from previous versions.
 Update with caution!
 Version `1.6.1` can be found on a separate branch here: **[Legacy-1.6](https://github.com/zompi2/UE4EnhancedCodeFlow/tree/Legacy-1.6)**